The Mt. Ebal Curse Tablet

 Photo Study II

-From tomographic scans revealing inside the tablet, we first assess the presence of an intimidating word, namely, “ARWR” or “cursed”.
-This is one of the two words fundamental to Stripling’s conclusions in his Heritage Science article.
+From tomographic scans, we assess the presence of an intimidating word.
+That is “ARWR” or “cursed”.
+This is one of the two words fundamental to Stripling’s conclusion.

 “ARWR” Gershon Galil identified six times on the tablet’s inner face.
-Of these six, we will, for brevity, focus on only one.
+Of these, we will focus on only one.

-Figure 7 of Stripling’s article shows Galil’s drawings of the tablet’s inner symbols.
+Figure 7 of the article shows Galil’s drawings of the tablet’s inner symbols.

-You see our word on the right, the annotated drawing.
-It is numbers 25 through 28.
+Our word on the annotated drawing is numbers 25 through 28.

 Here is what those characters look like: